The Lake Superior Senior Portraits of Hannah & Brianna

 Just like it was on Saturday, Sunday was another sunny, warm & humid day for Lake Superior senior portraits.
 Because of the very sunny conditions, we had to use every ounce of our lighting magic for these three girls and their senior portraits.

-From then on, Brianna was officially know as “Wisconsin!”
+From then on, Brianna was officially known as “Wisconsin!”

 The images we created in the forest and on the beach are so pretty and so much fun too!
 The girls even took to the cold water of Lake Superior for a few images.